 The Massachusetts law led to the establishment of a health insurance exchange [known as CommChoice] with eligibility to participate for the following groups: individuals who are not working; workers whose employer does not offer health coverage; workers who are not eligible for their employer's health coverage (i.e. part-time employees, contractors, new hires); and workers who are ineligible for subsidized employer-sponsored coverage (MA St. 2006, c.58).
-The establishment of the exchange meant that individuals and families could purchase health insurance plans through the exchange if their employment situation (not working, part-time, etc.) meant that health insurance was not available through their employer.
+The establishment of the exchange meant that individuals and families could purchase health insurance plans through the exchange if their employer.
 The state-level exchanges set up under the ACA also extend the options to purchase health care coverage to workers not eligible for coverage through an employer.